-Samantha Chow expects to graduate in May 2022 with a bachelor’s degree in journalism and plans to pursue a master’s degree in mass communication.
-Chow, who has interned as a photographer with Arizona Highways, Phoenix Magazine and Mesa Public Schools, is a photographer at ASU Media Relations.
-She is working in the Phoenix news bureau.
+Samantha Chow expects to graduate in spring 2023 with a master’s degree in mass communication.
+She has interned as a photographer at The Arizona Republic, Phoenix Magazine, Mesa Public Schools and Arizona Highways, and is taking pictures for ASU Media Relations.

 Latest from Samantha Chow